afranco07/shabbatTable/readme.md

 ### Instructions for First Time Usage ###

-1. Create your own virtualenv (Python 3.5.2) and install required dependancies:
+1.Create your own virtualenv (Python 3.5.2) and install required dependancies:
 ```
 #!bash

 pip install -r requirements.txt
 ```
-2. Initialize the database by running the supplied shell script:
+2.Initialize the database by running the supplied shell script:

 ```
 #!bash

 sh reset_db.sh
 ```
-3. At this point, dummy data has been inserted into the database, along with your administrative user account.
+3.At this point, dummy data has been inserted into the database, along with your administrative user account.

 * Username: frijay

 * Password(default): frijay_pass

-4. Now, launch server:
+4.Now, launch server:
 ```
 #!bash